 Since the standard for screen shape changed before the show’s release, it’s interesting to note than only in a couple of shots does the 1:85 scan of the original 1:37 image look a little tight.
 They appear to have hung the extraction off the top of the frame in most cases.
 I’m assuming that all the flying footage was shot with the widescreen framing in mind, because those compositions are spot-on.
 Only 1955’s Strategic Air Command has better-looking air footage.
 It was in VistaVision, and its planes were nearly obsolete as well!

 When ordered from Germany, Explosive Media’s disc is delivered in 3 or 4 weeks, not days.
-The disc is compatible with U.S. Region A players.
+The Region B disc is not compatible with U.S. Region A players.
 All one must do to pull up English audio and subs is click a couple of menu options.
 An original trailer and picture gallery are included.

 Reviewed by Glenn Erickson